ImperialOctopus/custom-cal/design/dog_cal/Content.md

 ### Jack Russel Terrier

+Jack Russel Terriers were bred originally for the sport of fox hunting.
+They were intended to be aggressive enough to chase the fox without injuring it.

+Since World War II, demand for fox hunting and therefore Jack Russels reduced.
+Since then, they have been used increasingly as companion dogs.

+Their coats are predominantly white, with black, brown, or tan markings.
+They are either smooth-coated, rough-coated, or a combination of the two known as broken-coated.

 ## Gundog

 These were bred to help with shooting; either by finding live game or by retrieving shot and wounded animals.